RalphHightower/blog/_posts/2024-10-03-EatMorKittens.md

 ## Eat Mor Kittens[^11]

-Boy, did Trump find the perfect sycophant in J.D. *"John Boy"*[^12] Vance.
+Boy, did Trump find the perfect sycophant in [JD “John Boy” Vance (T-OH)](https://www.vance.senate.gov/)[^12].
 This lie that Haitian immigrants eating people’s d9gs and cats has taken a life 9f its own.
-Trump and Vance aren't refuting the lies.
+Trump and [JD “John Boy” Vance (T-OH)](https://www.vance.senate.gov/) aren't refuting the lies.
 They're doubling down.

 Mike Pence turned out to be too much of a "goody two-shoes" for Trump, not even shirking his ceremonial duty as vice president to certify the 2020 election results.

-Vance?
+[JD “John Boy” Vance (T-OH)](https://www.vance.senate.gov/)?
 He has no ethics to uphold the constitution.
 There are other Trumpers who would not honor their constitutional duty if they were VP.
 Senator Tim Scott (T-SC) refused to answer the straight question if he would certify the election results if a Democrat won[^13].

 [^11]: With apologies to [Chick-fil-A®](https://www.chick-fil-a.com) and their advertising using cows spray painting graffiti, *"Eat Mor Chikin"*
-[^12]: J.D.
-Vance wrote a book called Hillbilly Eligy, so I'd give J.D. the nickname of "John Boy" from the TV series, The Waltons.
+[^12]: [JD “John Boy” Vance (T-OH)](https://www.vance.senate.gov/) wrote a book called Hillbilly Eligy, so I'd give J.D. the nickname of "John Boy" from the TV series, The Waltons.
 [^13]: [Sen. Scott refuses to say he will accept 2024 election results, says Tru...](https://youtube.com/watch?v=DdeuagPSVQc&).
 Meet The Press.
 May 5, 2024 L